Krishath/docker-spigot/README.md

 ## Upgrading the server

-If you would like to upgrade the server, just remove `spigot.jar` from the `$SPIGOT_HOME` which is `/home/minecraft` and restart the container.
+If you would like to upgrade the server, just remove `spigot.jar` from the `$SPIGOT_HOME` which is `/home/minecraft` or set the environment variable `UPGRADE` to `true` and restart the container.

-## Future features

-This is the initial release of this, more features to come.....
+## Additional environmental variables

+	UPGRADE

+Set it to "true" to force a new build.

+	ADDITIONAL_ARGS

+Additional command line arguments which will be passed to the JVM when Spigot will be launched.